The Diary of Anne Frank (1959 film)

-The Diary of Anne Frank is a 1959 biographical drama film based on the Pulitzer Prize-winning 1955 play of the same name, which was in turn based on the posthumously published diary of Anne Frank, a German-born Jewish girl who lived in hiding in Amsterdam with her family during World War II.
-It was directed by George Stevens, with a screenplay by Frances Goodrich and Albert Hackett, is the first film version of both the play and the original story, and features three members of the original Broadway cast.
+The Diary of Anne Frank is a 1959 American biographical drama film based on the Pulitzer Prize-winning 1955 play of the same name, which was in turn based on the posthumously published diary of Anne Frank, a German-born Jewish girl who lived in hiding in Amsterdam with her family during World War II.
+It was directed by George Stevens, a Hollywood filmmaker previously involved with capturing evidence of concentration camps during the war, from a screenplay by Frances Goodrich and Albert Hackett.
+It is the first film version of both the play and the original story, and features three members of the original Broadway cast.

-All Frank's writings to her diary were addressed as "Dear Kitty".
+Many of Frank's writings to her diary were addressed as "Dear Kitty".
 It was published after the end of the war by her father, Otto Frank (played in the film by Joseph Schildkraut, who was also Jewish).
-His entire family had died during the Holocaust.
-The film was shot on a sound stage duplicate of the factory in Los Angeles, while exteriors were filmed at the actual building in Amsterdam.
+His entire family had been murdered in the Holocaust.
+The interiors were shot in Los Angeles on a sound stage duplicate of the Amsterdam factory, with exteriors filmed at the actual building.

-The film was positively received by critics, currently holding a 80% critics rating on Rotten Tomatoes.
+The film was positively received by critics, currently holding an 81% critics rating on Rotten Tomatoes.
 It won three Academy Awards in 1960, including Best Supporting Actress for Shelley Winters.
 Shelley Winters later donated her Oscar to the Anne Frank Museum.
-In 2006, it was honored as the eighteenth most inspiring American film on the list AFI's 100 Years…100 Cheers.
+In 2006, it was honored as the eighteenth most inspiring American film on the list AFI's 100 Years...100 Cheers.